 The beginning begins with the shoes.
 When a child I am never able to abide being barefoot and always beg for shoes, anybody's shoes, even on the hottest days.
-A minha mãe, my mother, is frowning, is angry at what she says are my prettify ways.
+A minha mae, my mother, is frowning, is angry at what she says are my prettify ways.
 Only bad women wear high heels.
 I am dangerous, she says, and wild but she relents and lets me wear the throwaway shoes from Senhora's house, pointy-toe, one raised heel broke, the other worn, and a buckle on top.
-As a result, Lina says, my feet are useless, will always be too tender for life and never have the Who in 1690 has the hands of a slave and the feet of a Portuguese lady?
+As a result, Lina says, my feet are useless, will always be too tender for life and never have the strong soles, tougher than leather, that life requires.
+True.
+Lina is cor-Musche says to mass Finens, Musche 1640 hm rect, there the hands of a slave and the feet of a Portuguese lady.
 So when I set out to find you, she and Mistress give me Sir's boots that fit a man not a girl.
 They stuff them with hay and oily corn husks and tell me to hide the letter inside my stocking-no matter the itch of the sealing wax.
 I am lettered but I do not read what Mistress writes and Lina and Sorrow cannot.
-But I know what it means to say to any who stop me.
+But I know what it means to say to anyone who stops me.